Top TCM Ingredients for Immune Tea

 Preparation Methods

-- Simmer 3 tablespoons of chopped root in 2.5 cups of water for 10 minutes.
+• I'll simmer a few tablespoons of the chopped root in a couple of cups of water for about 10 minutes.

-- Alternatively, steep 1–2 teaspoons of the root in a cup of hot water for about 5 minutes.
+• Or, if I’m in a hurry, I’ll just steep a teaspoon or two of the root in a cup of hot water for 5 minutes.

 Flavor Profile

-Licorice root is known for its sweet taste, with subtle notes of anise and peppermint.
+Licorice root has this very distinct sweet taste, with little hints of anise and peppermint.

 "Licorice Root Tea has its own, quite unique flavor.
 The tongue will distinguish a sweet sensation that lingers long after you sip." - Buddha Teas